nadirbekzat/django-netflix/README.md

 This is Netflix Clone Application.
+Siuuuuuuuuu